How To Teach Yourself Classical Guitar (even if you live on the moon)

 All that said, I am a fan of the RCM Bridges Repertoire Series.
-I think they have compiled some really nice pieces that are graded by level of difficulty.
+I think they have compiled some really nice classical music pieces that are graded by level of difficulty.
 You can also listen tunes from the first couple of books: Download Bridges mp3s

 Learn Classical Guitar from Books